 False.
 While you need an ERP to act as the backbone of your company, it plays a very specific role within your back-end management.
 If you use it to accomplish every task, such as sending an invoice and collecting payments, you’ll discover that it is inefficient for most departments within your organization.
 ERPs don’t usually have a simple interface, and lack flexibility and nuance to handle tasks easily.

 False.
-Unless you’re an ERP expert and a data analyst, it can be difficult to get access to the metrics and analysis that helps you make smarter business decisions.
-Over 60% of organizations suffer from poor visibility of data and poor integration in their ERP systems.
+Unless you're an ERP expert and a data analyst, it can be difficult to get access to the metrics and analysis that helps you make smarter business decisions.
+Over 60% of organizations suffer from poor visibility of data and poor integration in their enterprise resource planning (ERP) systems.
 If it’s too complex to get the information you need when you need it, you’ll waste time and money, and you may not be able to identify and resolve inconsistencies in many of your processes. and many That delay will lead to wasteful spending and delayed action.

 Want to stay ahead of the competition?
 Use solutions with robust dashboards and up-to-the-minute reporting tools that integrate with your ERP to help you see the big picture.